pauljmello/ChatBot/README.md

 ### __Purpose__ ###

-Most financial websites have a considerable amount of "fat" and "fluff" that can inhibit a common users experience to see the information they desire.
+Most financial websites have a considerable amount of "fat" and "fluff" that can inhibit a common user's experience to see the information they desire.
 The purpose of this project is to develop a chat bot that is capable of relaying recent stock market information to a user without this extra fluff.
 In this way we can comb through the data to retrieve only the most relevant pieces a user desires.
 Specifically, this chat bot is currently able to return the most recent High, Low, Open, Close, and trading volume of any given stock on the NYSE.

 ### __Contents__ ###

 This bot is capable of understanding a total of 21 user utterances and capable of responding with 21 unique types of messages.
-Part of these utterances include a small bit of banter that provides the user with a more human like experience.
+Part of these utterances include a small bit of banter that provides the user with a more human-like experience.
 It can also handle a total of 5 multi-turn conversations where a user may ask for different stocks given a goal, or different goals given a stock.
-This is done by storing recent user messages and saving the extracted entitites for a users goal and stock choice.
+This is done by storing recent user messages and saving the extracted entities for a users goal and stock choice.

 This bot uses Alpha Vantage's API to return the daily values of a stock to the user.
 Future implementations can expand on the current bot's state inorder to retrieve specific values from a specific date and much more.
 However, for the scope and goal of this project I am content with its current state.